zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-9.md

 Allen says, “Well, if we just get one of these stor ms this century, then that's more than enough.”
 Something that is “more than enough” is something that is too much, more than what you want, or more than what yo u need.

-Now let’s listen to the dialog, this time at a norm al speed
+Now let’s listen to the dialog, this time at a normal speed

 [start of dialog]